 Weaving’s greatest gift comes in the form of friendship.
 Basket weaving seems to draw a flock of gentle, loving, and generous people who have an uncanny ability to know when it’s time to talk, listen, be silly, encourage, laugh, or cry.
 In the midst of fellowship and sampling liberal amounts of food, a steady stream of lovely baskets emerge.

-Whether you find yourself lost between the pages of one of my stories, or stepping through instructions to create one of my baskets, I hope you find pleasure in the undertaking, and a glimpse of our Father in the offering.
+When you lose yourself between the pages of one of my stories, I hope you find pleasure in the undertaking and a glimpse of our Father in the offering.

 VALERIE BANFIELD is a talespinner to the lost, the loved, and the found.
 When she isn't making up stories, she might be found tangled in a basket weaving project, with a book in her hands, or maybe walking the dog.

-She is the author of eleven novels, co-author of three West Virginia-themed tales, and recipient of the Cascade Award for Historical Fiction.
+She is the author of thirteen novels, co-author of three West Virginia-themed tales, and recipient of the Cascade Award for Historical Fiction.